ledger/ledger.github.io/source/contribute.html.md

 Searching the list archive is another good way to find answers.

 **Bug tracker**
-Please report bugs at the [github issue page](https://github.com/ledger/ledger/issues).
+Please report bugs at the [GitHub issue page](https://github.com/ledger/ledger/issues).

 **Code**
-The [ledger source code](http://git.ledger-cli.org/) is available on Github, contributions welcome!
+The [ledger source code](http://git.ledger-cli.org/) is available on GitHub, contributions welcome!

 **Website**
 [About ledger-cli.org](about.html) documents this site so you can help improve it.